When you invest in your employees, they'll give you a more profitable business back.

 - Team gatherings on a lunch or coffee break

-- Birthday/anniversary cards
+- Birthday and anniversary cards

-- Company-wide e-mails recognizing employee contributions
+- Company-wide emails recognizing employee contributions

-Team-Building and Events
+Team Building and Events

-Team-building events like group lunches, parties and outings can help your team get to know one another and build morale.
+Team-building events like group lunches, parties, and outings can help your team get to know one another and build morale.

-Invest in Your Employees: Where and When to Spend Time
+Investing in Your Employees: Where and When to Spend Time

-The Opportunity to Do Great Work
+Give Opportunities to Do Great Work

-You might not always pay the highest salary or give the biggest bonuses.
-But if you’re a small to medium sized company, your employees will have the opportunity to do more.
-Make sure your best employees have the opportunity to work on projects that will let them develop their technical and/or project management skills.
+You might not always be able to pay the highest salary or give the biggest bonuses.
+But if you’re a small- to medium-sized company, what you can offer to employees is a chance to do work that inspires and invigorates them.